iontodirel/matchbox_aprs/README.md

 Matchbox is made of two boards, with a Li-Po battery sandwitched in between.
 The boards are connected using two flex cable connectors.

+## Motivation

+I’ve always liked the idea of small, inexpensive digipeaters that you could throw in a car and set up anywhere during an emergency.
+Imagine a truck deploying hundreds of them across an affected area.
+If they’re cheap enough that recovery isn’t a concern, and smart so that they don’t create congestion, it changes how we think about emergency communications.
+Projects like Meshtastic have shown how far modern features can be pushed into very low-cost hardware, and the same principle applies here.
+The goal is a device that’s affordable enough to be nearly disposable, but still flexible, modern, and genuinely useful in the real world.
+APRS today is often too expensive once you factor in `demodulator robustness`, `size`, and `power`.
+I’d like to see APRS succeed by becoming more democratized and widely adopted.

+Second, I wanted a place to integrate the C++ APRS code I’ve been building over the years — a tracker, digipeater logic, and other libraries.
+Having a single platform you can hold in your hands that brings all of these pieces together makes it easier to develop, test, and see how they fit into the bigger picture.

 ## Architecture

 The `modem mainboard` is based on the Nino TNC design and firmware.
 NinoTNC firmware and circuit copyright (C) Nino Carrillo (https://ninotnc.com).